vishr/gat/README.md

 ## Features
 * Supports http and https protocols
-* Configurable limit for the cache
+* Configurable limit for the cache - coming soon!
 * Automatically deletes the resouce not found on the remote host
 * Automatically reclaims the disk space based on LRU - coming soon!
 * Saves bandwidth and time